netpositive-money/netpositive-money.github.io/elm-pages/content/partners/index.md

 Fund](https://app.effectivealtruism.org/funds/partners/founders-pledge-climate-change-fund?utm_source=netpositive.money&utm_medium=site&utm_campaign=bitcoin).
-However, please note that they are using Google Analytics to track our contribution and some ad blockers (like mine) will prevent that &mdash; so please disable your ad blockers if you want your contribution counted for us!
+However, please note that they are using Google Analytics to track our contribution and some ad blockers (like mine) will prevent that &mdash; so please disable your ad blockers before clicking the link if you want your contribution counted for us!

 For Germans (and maybe other Europeans, though they would probably not get a tax refund), it's more effective to go through our [special donation